lmachens/meteor-apm-server/README.md

 6) Visit your APM UI page at `https://apm.YOUR_DOMAIN.com`.
 Login with username `admin@admin.com`, password `admin`. **CHANGE YOUR PASSWORD FROM THIS DEFAULT**.

-7) In the APM web UI, create a new app and pass the settings to your Meteor app:
+7) In the APM web UI, create a new app and pass the settings to your Meteor app (you can copy paste from the UI):

 `settings.json`
 ```